anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 > This project started in 2023 and was revisited in 2026.

-I am not a serious cyclist, my interest in bikes comes mostly from appreciating them as machines and working on them.

-My first adult bike was a second-hand [Georgina Terry Chrom](https://sheldonbrown.com/harris/terry/history.html) steel road bike I bought in 2012.
-It was made in Japan in 1988 or 1989 with Tange double-butted chromoly tubing, Shimano 105 8-speed with downtube shifters, and Shimano wheels.
+I am not a serious cyclist; my interest in bikes comes mostly from appreciating them as machines and working on them.
+My first adult bike was a second-hand, late-80s Georgena Terry steel road bike that I bought in 2012.
+It was built with Tange double-butted chromoly tubing, Shimano 105 8-speed downtube shifters, and Shimano wheels.
 A few weeks after buying it, I rode my first metric century.
 It was an uncomfortable, grueling and prolonged experience.

 I was already fairly comfortable taking things apart, so before long I had the Terry stripped down to the bare frame.
 Around the same time, I was spending a lot of time on [Sheldon Brown's website](https://sheldonbrown.com), trying to figure out what all the different parts were called and what would fit, how they worked, and what to service.
-That reading sent me into a lot of old road bike stuff, and Campagnolo kept turning up.
-I liked that it was tied to cycling history, and that it was a little weird.
-So what started as a basic service turned into a drivetrain overall.
+That reading introduced me to cycing history and Campagnolo kept turning up.
+I liked that they were tied to cycling history and a bit weird.

+What started as a basic service turned into a full drivetrain overhaul.
 I found an early-2000s Chorus groupset on eBay, but the shifters were in rough shape.
-I looked into rebuilding them, then realized the small parts were either unavailable or too expensive to make sense, which on brand for Campagnolo.
-I returned the Chorus group and bought a 2012 Veloce groupset instead, along with Campagnolo Scirocco aluminum wheels.
+When I looked into rebuilding them, I realized the small internal parts were either unavailable or too expensive to make sense, which is very on-brand for Campagnolo.
+I ended up returning the Chorus components and bought a 2012 Veloce groupset instead, pairing it with Campagnolo Scirocco aluminum wheels.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/campy_chorus_2003.png">